jht9629-nyu/IM-Screens-2024-03-ima/README.md

 on the floor and street facing areas of the 370 Jay Street campus.

 Begining in 2024 the p5videoKit has by augmented with the [p5moLibrary](https://github.com/molab-itp/p5moLibrary)
-- a p5js Library for multi device experiences on handheld and large screens
+- a p5js Library for multi device experiences on handheld and large screens with backend storage

 ## Syllabus Overview